oracle/json-in-db/README.md

   and SODA in the autonomous database.

 * [Python and AJD](https://cool.devo.build/tutorials/lol-optimizer-using-oci-extraction-processing) - This article shows how to process JSON data from Riot Games API using python and the Autonomous JSON Database.

+## Contributing

+This project welcomes contributions from the community.
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

+## License

+Copyright (c) 2014, 2023 Oracle and/or its affiliates.

+Released under the MIT License